Absence of Malice: Plot

-Miami liquor wholesaler Michael Gallagher, the son of a deceased criminal, awakens to find himself a front-page story in the local newspaper.
-The paper indicates that he is being investigated in the disappearance and presumed murder of a longshoremans' union official, Joey Diaz.

-The story was written by Miami Standard newspaper reporter Megan Carter.
-She acquired it from reading a file left intentionally on the desktop of federal prosecutor Elliot Rosen, who is doing a bogus investigation.
-He leaked it in order to squeeze Gallagher for information.
+Miami liquor wholesaler Michael Gallagher, the son of a deceased criminal, finds himself a front-page story in the local newspaper which reports he's being investigated in the disappearance of longshoremans' union official Joey Diaz.
+Reporter Megan Carter was tipped to the story by a file left intentionally on the desktop of federal prosecutor Elliot Rosen, who leaked the bogus investigation in order to pressure Gallagher for information.

-Gallagher comes to the newspaper's office trying to discover Carter's basis for the story, but the reporter does not reveal her source.
-Gallagher's business is shut down by union officials, who are suspicious of him since he has been implicated in Diaz's murder.
+Gallagher confronts Carter, who refuses to reveal her source.
+Gallagher's business is shut down by union officials, who believe the phony story of his involvement in Diaz's disappearance.
 Gallagher's uncle, local crime boss Malderone, has him followed in case he talks to the government.

-Teresa Perrone, a friend of Gallagher, tells Carter that Gallagher could not have killed Diaz because he took her out of town to get an abortion that weekend.
-A devout Catholic, she does not want Carter to reveal the abortion, but she includes it in the story anyway.

-The paper's editor tells Carter that Perrone has died by suicide.
-Carter goes to Gallagher to apologize, but he physically assaults her.
-She attempts to make it up to him by revealing Rosen's role in the investigation.
+Teresa Perrone, a friend of Gallagher's, tells Carter he couldn't have murdered Diaz because he took her out of town to get an abortion that weekend.
+The devoutly Catholic Perrone asks Carter not to reveal the abortion, but Carter includes it in a published report.
+When Carter learns from her editor that Perrone committed suicide, she attempts to apologize in person to Gallagher and is physically assaulted.
+She attempts to atone by revealing Rosen's role in the investigation.

-Gallagher hatches a plan for revenge.
-He arranges a secret meeting with District Attorney Quinn, offering to use his organized-crime contacts to give Quinn information on Diaz's murder in exchange for the D.A. calling off the investigation and issuing a statement clearing him.
-He also makes anonymous contributions to one of Quinn's political action committee backers and then he and Carter begin a love affair.
+Gallagher arranges a secret meeting with District Attorney Quinn, and agrees to use his organized-crime contacts to obtain information on Diaz's disappearance for Quinn in exchange for exoneration.
+He makes anonymous contributions to one of Quinn's political action committee backers and begins a love affair with Carter.